Vatican halts Mexico abuse prevention mission, cites virus

 The Mexican Episcopal Conference said in a statement the Holy See had suspended all foreign activities after registering its first positive test Thursday.
 The Vatican announced no such ban publicly and the Vatican spokesman didn’t immediately return messages seeking comment.

-The mission to Mexico, which was announced Monday, was known to have alarmed some in the Mexican hierarchy.
-On Tuesday, the Vatican ambassador to Mexico, Archbishop Franco Coppola, revealed that the Vatican had been investigating four Mexican bishops since May for allegedly having covered up or mishandled abuse cases.
+The mission to Mexico, which was announced Monday, was known to have alarmed some in the Mexican hierarchy, and abuse survivors said they doubted the virus was the real reason it was scuttled.
+On Tuesday, the Vatican ambassador to Mexico, Archbishop Franco Coppola, revealed that the Vatican had been investigating four Mexican bishops since May for allegedly covering or mishandlinguse cases.

 The Vatican’s two leading sex crimes investigators, Archbishop Charles Scicluna and Monsignor Jordi Bertomeu, were to have been in Mexico City from March 20-27 to meet with bishops, religious superiors and victims.
 No new date for their mission was announced.